popdemtech/smartsite/README.md

-# `pd-service` by Popular Demand
+# Build a `smartsite` by Popular Demand

 *Web Application Fundamentals Made Simple*

 Hey everyone.
 Welcome to a guide to Web Development.

-The purpose of `pd-service` is to provide interested individuals with a launch point for building a personal web application.
+The purpose of `smartsite` is to provide interested individuals with a launch point for building a personal web application.

 Before beginning, the individual must be able to: